Nehanilajkar/Django-ToDo-Deployment-on-docker-using-Jenkins/README.md

 Once the server is hosted, head over to http://127.0.0.1:8000/todos for the App.

-Now we can run this using public ip(ec2 VM):8001 , by giving '*' in allowed hosts , to allow all ip's in todoApp/settings.py.
+Now we can run the app on AWS server using public ip(ec2 VM):8001 , by giving '*' in allowed hosts , to allow all ip's in todoApp/settings.py.
 ```bash
 $ python manage.py runserver 0.0.0.0:8001
 ```